I Don’t Know Who I am, Please Stop Asking Me

 The audience…. yes…. this grand stage where I perform, it taunts me.

-I used to live in narratives, but I must now create them in an attempt of good reviews.
+I used to live in narratives, but I must now create myself as one.
 We are aware of the fourth wall, and I act.

 Who am I amongst conflicting definitions or the active desire to be liked?
 I don’t know.
 I don’t know at all, and maybe no one does.
 Asking itself attempts to cage a transient existence into a consumable display.
 Carly!
 The 20-year-old model of this doll is .. insecure, witty, and sad, yet she still likes to read and is now weirdly obsessed with politics and philosophy.